 Variegation in hosta plants is manifested in a couple of different ways.
 Foliage is termed "medio variegated" when the lighter color (white, a lighter green, or yellow) occurs in the center of the leaf.
 For example, Hosta 'Undulata Variegata' (zones 3-8) is white in the middle and green at the edges.
 These hosta plants reach 1'-2' in height, by about the same width.
 They produce a lavender bloom in early summer.

 By contrast, when the lighter color occurs on the edge of their foliage, hosta plants are said to be "marginally variegated."
 An example is Hosta 'Patriot,' grown in zones 3-8.
 Its leaves are green in the center and white on the edges.
 These hosta plants reach 1'-1 1/2' in height, with a spread of 2'-2 1/2'.
 Their lavender blooms appear later than do those of Hosta 'Undulata Variegata'.
+The very popular 'Frances Williams' is another example of a marginally variegated kind.

 Generally speaking, these types want a bit more sun than the green or blue ones (see above), although too much sun can fade their bright colors.